alexarch21/rfxtrx2mqtt/README.md

 ## Configuration

-The driver is configured using a file called `configuration.yaml` that must be present in the directory of the JS app.
+The driver is configured using a file called `configuration.yaml` that must be present in the directory of the driver.
 An example configuration is provided.
+Customize it as needed.

 ## Running